balmohas/Tag-based-instance-route/README.md

 **Solution Overview**

 This solution checks the affected instances with "AWS_EC2_MAINTENANCE_SCHEDULED" under the health system service.
-When the Health System sends a notification to the Health API service, it triggers an Event bridge call, which triggers the lambda function.
+When the Health System sends a notification to the Health API service, it triggers an EventBridge event, which triggers the lambda function.
 This code checks to see if the unstance has a tag(s) in order, such as ServiceOwner, SystemOwner, and Service.
 You can customize them via Environment Variables
 - TAG_NAME1 = ServiceOwner
 - TAG_NAME2 = SystemsOwner
 - TAG_NAME3 = Service